 - Be trained to handle food safely and have their Food Workers Card.

 - Have the proper equipment to transport and serve food safely.

 List of Currently Permitted Caterers

 STARTING A CATERING BUSINESS

 When starting a NEW catering business, you must go through our plan review process before you can obtain the operating permit.
 There are 2 types of catering businesses.
-The first is a caterer who works out of a commissary kitchen and is just catering, not also running a Food service establishment.
-For a new catering business not associated with their own permitted food service establishment, use New Restaurant Plan Review Packet (PDF).
+The first is a caterer who works out of a commissary kitchen and is just catering, not also running a food service establishment.
+For a new catering business not associated with their own permitted food service establishment, use General Food Plan Review Application Packet (PDF).

 The second type of catering business is when a permitted food service establishment also offers catering services.
 They need to pay for a catering endorsement, as well as their annual permit.
-For a new catering endorsement, use Remodel/Revision Plan Review Packet (PDF).
+For a new catering endorsement, use Remodel Revision Plan Review Application Packet (PDF).

 CATERER ANNUAL PERMIT FEES

 Catering permit fees depend on the type of food that will be prepared and served.